TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Import.md

 ```

 ### -Name
-Filter the results by the name of the export job
+Filter the results by the name of the import job

 ```yaml
 Type: String